xodio/xod/docs/tutorial/18-comparisons/README.md

 ![Patch](./patch.png)

-The `LHS` and `RHS` pins receive numbers to compare, and output pins return the comparison result expressed as a boolean value (true or false).
+The left `IN1` and right `IN2` pins receive numbers to compare, and the output `OUT` pin returns the comparison result expressed as a boolean value (true or false).

 ## Test circuit